 There are some industry standards when it comes to photography so you’ll find that your clients may have expectations regarding how many photos they’ll get.
 While it’s not mandatory, it’s a good starting point to know and fall in line with industry standards.

-For weddings, you can expect to give your clients ~50-100 photos per hour of wedding day coverage.
+For weddings, you can expect to give your clients 50 to 100 photos per hour of wedding day coverage.
 For portrait sessions, I find that clients expect more images the more they pay for the session.
-Therefore, if it’s an expensive session they’ll likely expect 70-100 images whereas if it’s a shorter session they might expect 20-40.
+Therefore, if it’s an expensive session they’ll likely expect 70 to 100 images whereas if it’s a shorter session they might expect 20 to 40.